vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 - Enables easy switching of dependencies based en current needs - local development vs production environment, easy mocking for unit tests, in memory database vs production one, etc.
 - Promotes programming to interfaces
-- Spring managed objects are called "beans"
+- Spring-managed objects are called "beans"
 - Beans are written as POJOs, no need to inherit Spring base classes or implement spring interfaces
-- Classes can be completely independent on Spring framework (although for convenience Spring annotations are often used)
+- Classes can be completely independent of Spring framework (although for convenience Spring annotations are often used)
-- Lifecycle of beans is managed centrally by Spring container (eg. enforces singleton state of bean/ one isntance pers session. one instance per http request/...)
+- Lifecycle of beans is managed centrally by Spring container (eg. enforces singleton state of bean/ one instance pers session. one instance per HTTP request/...)
-- Spring configuration (incl.
-DI) is possible either via xml or Java configuration files (newer, more popular approach)
+- Spring configuration (including DI) is possible either via XML or Java configuration files (newer, more popular approach)

 ##Spring Application Context
 - Spring beans are managed by Application Context (container)
-- Application context is initialized with one or more configuration files (java or xml), which contains setting for framework, DI, persistence, transactions,...
+- The application context is initialized with one or more configuration files (java or XML), which contains setting for the framework, DI, persistence, transactions,...
 - Application context can be also instantiated in unit tests
 - Ensures beans are always created in right order based on their dependencies
 - Ensures all beans are fully initialized before the first use
-- Each bean has its unique identificator, by which it can be later referenced (should not contain specific implementation details, based on circumstances different implementations can be provided)
+- Each bean has its unique identifier, by which it can be later referenced (should not contain specific implementation details, based on circumstances different implementations can be provided)
 - No need for full fledged java EE application server